Guide: How to use the Green Finance Guide

 • Case Studies: Region; City size; Investment size; Type of case study

-• Financiers and Financing programmes: Type of assistance; Eligibility for EU Member States
+• International Financing and Technical Assistance Programmes: Type of assistance; Eligibility for EU Member States

 Note: At least one selection must be made in each category to generate results.